 "Super Bowl for Nerds" draws thousands to downtown Minneapolis

+MINNEAPOLIS – Whether you're a fan of comics, movies, video games or something else, Twin Cities Con gave many a chance to unleash their inner nerd this weekend.

-MINNEAPOLIS – Twin Cities Con Founder Ben Penrod hoped the event would draw in ten thousand people in its second year.
+Twin Cities Con founder Ben Penrod hoped the event would draw in 10,000 people in its second year.
 Instead, it's likely he and the event accomplished that in just one day.

 "Really, our goal was to establish a fan convention in the Twin Cities that kind of rivals what they have in other cities," Penrod said Sunday morning.
 "For too long, the Twin Cities area didn't really have a convention like this."